ShaneByrne0963/dish-of-the-day/README.md

   - Some pages also have a recipe credits line if the recipe was requested by a user through the recipe request form.
   - In terms of HTML structure, all of these pages are exact copies of each other.
   - The steak sandwich is the one exception to the previous point.
 The ingredients list is spread horizontally as well as vertically, due to the large size of the ingredients list
+  - These recipe pages provide the ingredients needed and the cooking process of the dish the user clicked on in the menu.

 ![The recipe page](assets/images/readme/features/recipe.jpg)